DiT-JSCC: Rethinking Deep JSCC with Diffusion Transformers and Semantic Representations

 \subsubsection{Contributions of the KC-Inspired Bandwidth Allocation Strategy}

 The BA strategy plays a vital role in DiT-JSCC, as analyzed before in Fig. \ref{fig_BA_analysis}.
-To validate the effectiveness of proposed KC-BA in terms of the RDP performance, in Fig. \ref{fig_ab_KC_BA}, we provide two variants: (1) a fixed-length BA strategy without KC-BA, denoted as ``DiT-JSCC w/o KC-BA'', we manually set $k_s$ and $k_d$ based on the best performing bandwidth proportion results in Fig. \ref{fig_BA_analysis}, it allocates the same $k_s$ and $k_d$ for all images; (2) an entropy-based BA strategy, denoted as ``DiT-JSCC w/ Entropy-based BA'', we replace the KC score estimation module with a learned entropy model taken from NTSCC \cite{dai2022nonlinear}, i.e., the KC score $\mathcal{I}$ in Eq. \eqref{SC_BA} is substituted by the averaged estimated entropy of the latent features of NTSCC.
+To validate the effectiveness of the proposed KC-BA in terms of RDP performance, in Fig. \ref{fig_ab_KC_BA}, we provide two variants: (1) a fixed-length BA strategy without KC-BA, denoted as ``DiT-JSCC w/o KC-BA'', where we manually set $k_s$ and $k_d$ based on the best performing bandwidth proportion results in Fig. \ref{fig_BA_analysis}, allocating the same $k_s$ and $k_d$ to all images; (2) an entropy-based BA strategy, denoted as ``DiT-JSCC w/ Entropy-based BA'', we replace the KC score estimation module with a learned entropy model taken from NTSCC \cite{dai2022nonlinear}, i.e., the KC score $\mathcal{I}$ in Eq. \eqref{SC_BA} is substituted by the averaged estimated entropy of the latent features of NTSCC.